YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 XYZ - Add anything special that a Go programmer should know before using YottaDB.

-As the YottaDB wrapper is packaged as a Go package, functions calls to YottaDB must be prefixed in Go code with :code:`yottadb.`.
+As the YottaDB wrapper is distributed as a Go package, function calls to YottaDB must be prefixed in Go code with :code:`yottadb.` (e.g., application code to call the :code:`GetE()` function is :code:`yottadb.GetE(…)`.

 ------------------
 Go Error Interface